Exabyte-io/documentation/docs/properties/list.md

 ## Materials Properties

 Below we provide a list of Materials properties that can be [extracted](extractor.md) on our platform.
-The reader can click on each entry to be redirected to the relevant documentation explanation.
+The reader can click each entry to be redirected to the relevant documentation explanation.

 | Property                                             | Overview                                         |
 |:---------------------------------------------------  |:------------------------------------------------|